Epitalon Peptide Guide: Benefits, Dosing & What to Know

 Who Responds Best

 Adults over 40-50 tend to notice the most obvious effects.
-That makes sense – you’re starting from a more depleted baseline.
+That tracks, you’re starting from a more depleted baseline.
 People over 60 show the biggest changes in the research.

 If you’re 28 with perfect sleep and no health issues, you might not notice much.
 Your telomeres are still long, your melatonin production is probably fine.
 The peptide still works mechanistically, but you’re optimizing something that didn’t need much optimization.